pozil/auto-assign-issue/README.md

 ### Specifying a dynamic user

-Instead of hardcoding the user name in the workflow, you can use a secret:
+Instead of hardcoding the user name in the workflow, you can use a repository variable:

--   create a GitHub secret named `DEFAULT_ISSUE_ASSIGNEE` with the name of the user
+-   create a GitHub repo variable named `DEFAULT_ISSUE_ASSIGNEE` with the name of the user
--   use this value `${{ secrets.DEFAULT_ISSUE_ASSIGNEE }}` instead of the username in the workflow.
+-   use this value `${{ vars.DEFAULT_ISSUE_ASSIGNEE }}` instead of the username in the workflow.